 7. A new narrative of public authority?

-Geneviève Nootens is Full Professor of Political Science at the Université du Québec à Chicoutimi, Canada.
-Her research is mainly concerned with the redeployment of democratic practices and the diffusion of sovereignty; majority and minority nationalism; and plurinational societies.
+Geneviève Nootens is Full Professor of Political Science at the Université du Québec à Chicoutimi, Chicoutimi, QC, Canada.
+Her research interests are mainly concerned with the redeployment of democratic practices and the diffusion of sovereignty; majority and minority nationalism; and plurinational societies.